-The WA Subacute Care Community of Practice will provide a supportive, interdisciplinary forum for the sharing and exchange of skills, knowledge and resources in subacute care with the aim of improving practice and the delivery of quality, patient centred care.
+TRACS WA supports a range of CoPs which provide supportive, interdisciplinary forums for the sharing and exchange of skills, knowledge and resources in subacute care with the aim of improving practice and the delivery of quality, patient centred care.

 - facilitate knowledge exchange and skills development

 - improve practice and provide patient focussed care by identifying common issues best addressed through a collaborative approach